The importance of insurance Ireland

 Key Person Insurance

 This cover is designed to protect your business if a key member of staff becomes seriously ill or dies.
 Your company pays the premiums and receives the specified amount in the policy in the event of the nominated employee suffering from long-term illness or death.
-Key person insurance premiums can leave you in a complex tax position, so complex you should talk to professionals about this before considering.
+Key person business insurance premiums can leave you in a complex tax position, so complex you should talk to professionals about this before considering.

 Property & Vehicle Insurance